-LADY CHABLIS (Century Free Spirit x J L's Leading Rheda), 1995 chestnut sabino mare owned by Tanner Coy Cosby.
-Another roany sabino offspring of Century Free
+LADY CHABLIS (Century Free Spirit x J L's Leading Rheda), 1995 chestnut mare owned by Tanner Coy Cosby.
+Another roany offspring of Century Free

 Spirit.
 Photo by Meagan Ferrence.

-MEMC PAINT'N THE TOWN (High White Revolution X MEMC Lickety Split), 2004 chestnut sabino gelding
+MEMC PAINT'N THE TOWN (High White Revolution X MEMC Lickety Split), 2004 chestnut gelding

 owned by Emily Sims.
 "Payton" has a belly spot and a white

 spot on his left hip as well as a blaze and three white stockings.
 Erika Bronstrup, up.
 Photo courtesy of Erika Bronstrup.